 Map 7 - Proposed Regional Transportation Network illustrates the proposed regional transportation network for areas surrounding the ASP area.
 Upgrading of the perimeter Township Road 730 and Range Road 55 to an arterial standard will be required.
 Future upgrades to an arterial standard have also been proposed for Township Road 723 and 722A south of Clairmont Lake and Range Road 54 east of Clairmont Lake.
-It is anticipated that, as development occurs within the Clairmont ASP area, the upgraded Range Road 54 will provide a alternate route to the City of Grande Prairie as it connects to Highway 43 which in turn connects back to Highway 2.
+It is anticipated that, as development occurs within the Clairmont ASP area, the upgraded Range Road 54 will provide an alternate route to the City of Grande Prairie as it connects to Highway 43 at the future Range Road 55 interchange location which in turn connects back to Highway2 and the future County and City municipal arterial road network.